 - It’s pizza, duh?

-Look, I know there are a ton of cauliflower pizza crust recipes out there but this one is (by far) one of the tastiest and easiest low carb pizza crust to throw together.
+Look, I know there are a ton of keto cauliflower pizza recipes out there but this one is (by far) one of the tastiest and easiest keto pizza crust to throw together.
 Plus, there are so many rare vitamins and minerals in cauliflower that your body craves!

 I do have one tip, though.
 Spray the bottom of your muffin pan with cooking spray or coat with avocado oil to prevent sticking.
 All your little pizza bites will pop right out!